Last updated: May 29, 2026

 Medicare counseling and fraud help

 Where to apply: Call 1-800-763-2828.
-The national SHIP locator also lists Oklahoma SHIP contact details for in-state and out-of-state callers.
+The national SHIP locator also lists Oklahoma SHIP contact details.

 SoonerCare and ADvantage

 Where to apply: Start with Oklahoma Health Care Authority, OKDHSLive, or your local Human Services Center.
-You can also ask your AAA which door is best for ADvantage screening.
-Oklahoma also lists ADvantage phone help at 1-800-435-4711 and 918-933-4900.
+You can also call ADvantage at 1-800-435-4711 or 918-933-4900.

-SNAP and food benefits
+SNAP and energy help

 Who may qualify: Rules depend on income, household size, expenses, and other facts.
 Adults age 60 or older or people with disabilities may have medical expense deductions that can matter.